skills/publish-docker-images/.github/steps/1-step.md

      packages: write
    ```

-   This workflow will run on pushes to the `main` branch with permissions to read the repository contents and push packages to the GitHub Container Registry.
+   This workflow will run on all commits pushed to the `main` branch with permissions to read the repository contents and push packages to the GitHub Container Registry.

 1. Add the `build-and-push` job to the end of the file: